How to Track Bipolar Patterns (What Most Get Wrong)

 Three things actually matter:

 Bring it to your psychiatrist.
-A structured summary of the last 90 days changes a 15-minute appointment completely.
+The APA recommends mood charting as part of bipolar disorder management, and a structured summary of the last 90 days changes a 15-minute appointment completely.
 You stop spending 10 of those minutes trying to reconstruct what happened last month from memory.
 You start the appointment already at the useful part.

 Track the gaps.
 Days where you didn’t log are information too.
-If you consistently stop tracking during a certain phase — depression, hypomania — that absence is a pattern worth paying attention to.
+If you consistently stop tracking during a certain phase, whether depression or hypomania, that absence is a pattern worth paying attention to.

 The tool question